“A fantastic track!” – John Kennedy, Radio X, ‘Roll It With Me’ X-Posure Hot One

 “Groundbreaking, #onestowatch” – Louder Than War

-Raised by wolves on a diet of punk rock, disco and roots, the duo have been championed by BBC Radio 6 Music’s Steve Lamacq and Gideon Coe, Eddy Temple-Morris on The Remix, and John Kennedy on X-Posure at Radio X. They’ve been BBC 6 Recommends Track of the Week with ‘Kiss’, a slice of sleaze disco with the poet Equinox.
+Their future-facing tunes feature on BBC 6 Music, Radio X, and in film, and the duo have been championed by BBC Radio 6 Music’s Chris Hawkins, Steve Lamacq and Gideon Coe, Eddy Temple-Morris on The Remix, and John Kennedy on X-Posure at Radio X. They’ve been BBC 6 Recommends Track of the Week with ‘Kiss’, a slice of sleaze disco with the poet Equinox, John Kennedy Radio X X-posure Hot Ones, and voted a Fresh Fave at Tom Robinson’s Fresh On The Net with ‘Get A Grip’.

 Obsessed with science, they create songs about the dark human side of tech, as well as love, lust and madness.
-They’ve collaborated with world leading 3D designer Francis Bitonti on ‘Rule 9’, sculpting synths, vocals and beats around his algorithms.
-They predicted #3dprintinghumans in their song ‘3D’, sampled 3D printers and created 3D printed artwork, also using a 3D printer as an instrument when they played Music Tech Fest in London.
+They’ve collaborated with world leading 3D designer Francis Bitonti on the algorithmically-based ‘Rule 9’, predicted #3dprintinghumans in their song ‘3D’, sampling 3D printers and creating 3D printed artwork, and used a 3D printer as an instrument when they played Music Tech Fest.

-The Ferals are in demand for their production skills and have remixed artists like Sisteray, and Frank Turner favourites deux furieuses.
-Their song ‘Void’ is on the compilation album #MoreInCommon in aid of Hope Not Hate.
+The Ferals are in demand for their production skills and have remixed artists like Bugeye, Sisteray, and Frank Turner favourites deux furieuses.
+They feralised Kylie Minogue track ‘Can’t Get You Out Of My Head’ for a God Is In The TV Zine charity album, and their song ‘Void’ is on the compilation album #MoreInCommon in aid of Hope Not Hate.

 “Rule 9 – Proper #datapop earworm.
 Tune in at your own risk” – PRS M Magazine